MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductSustainability.md

 ---
 title: ProductSustainability in Cloud for Sustainability shared data model
-description: A product that can be associated with a product carbon bartprint.
+description: A product that can be associated with a product carbon footprint.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
 ms.date: 7/9/2024
-ms.author: cdmditeam
+ms.author: anbichse
 ---

 # Product (sustainability) in Cloud for Sustainability shared data model (ProductSustainability)

-A product that can be associated with a product carbon bartprint.
+A product that can be associated with a product carbon footprint.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilitySharedDataModel/ProductSustainability.cdm.json" target="_blank">GitHub</a>.